 6. Romans 11: 36 discloses the SIXTH biblical STATEMENT about God’s grand purposes for creation: “All things originate with God and come from him.
 All things exist through him.
 All things center in him.
 All things consummate and end in him.
 To him be glory for all time!”
 What a bold statement.
 What a clear statement.
 What a concise statement.
 What a precise statement.
 How can it possibly be misunderstood?
 How can such a statement be limited in any way?
 God was fully present at the beginning of all things.
 He is fully present now while all things continue to unfold.
 He will be fully present at the end—and beyond—when he consummates all things.
 It’s a “package deal,” dear reader, from beginning to end.
 Nothing—and no one—is left out of his grand plans and purposes.

 7. 1 Corinthians 15: 28 is the SEVENTH STATEMENT, again giving us the ultimate purposes of God for all humanity: “When everything is finally subjected to God, then Jesus will voluntarily place himself under God, too.
 Once, God put everything under Jesus, but Jesus will put everything—including himself—back under God.
 And then God will be All in all–everything to everyone!”
 This cosmic event occurred in the heavenlies when Jesus ascended to Father God to usher in his unfolding eternal kingdom.

 This is a cosmic event occurring beyond the scope of time and space.
 Although it occurred in time 2,000 years ago, in reality it occurred in eternity before time was even created.
-We must always distinguish between events that occur in eternity (over, above, and beyond the limitations of time and space) and how those eternal events are actually manifested and worked out in time so we humans—who are bound by time and space—can see them, understand them, and have them become part of our own experiences.
+We must always distinguish between events that occur in eternity (over, above, beyond, and transcending the limitations of time and space) and how those eternal events are actually manifested and worked out in time so we humans—who are bound by time and space—can see them, understand them, and have them become part of our own experiences.
 From his perspective in eternity, God is already—and has always been—All in all.